versionpress/versionpress/plugins/versionpress/src/database/schema-readme.md

 # NEON Schema Format #

-Some essential information about database entities and their relationships is described in a [NEON](http://ne-on.org/) format which is then parsed and made accessible via the `DbSchemaInfo` class.
+Some essential information about database entities and their relationships is described in a [NEON](http://ne-on.org/) format which is then parsed and made accessible via the `VersionPress\Database\DbSchemaInfo` class.
 This excerpt from `wordpress-schema.neon` is basically a complete example of all the possible options:

     post:
         table: posts